 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Import Auto Clinic in Anaheim today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair.

 If you are having an issue with your brake calipers, Import Auto Clinic in Anaheim is your go-to place.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including brake service and brakes repair, Auto Repair, Toyota Repair, and brake calipers repair.
 We are one of the most reputable auto repair shops in the area and can improve your vehicle's brake performance efficiently and cost-effectively.
 We will make sure that all parts of your vehicle's brake system work properly and have a high performance.

 Reasons You Should Do Business With Us:

-We've been fixing cars since 1980 and have a review score of 100 based on reviews from 507 satisfied customers.
+We've been fixing cars since 1980 and have a review score of 100 based on reviews from 510 satisfied customers.
 If you are in the 92806 area or in Anaheim, California, Anaheim Hills, California, Brea, California, Villa Park, California, or Yorba Linda, California, don't hesitate to schedule an appointment with Import Auto Clinic, either online or via phone at 714-632-0100.
-Import Auto Clinic - Quality you Can Trust, at a Fair Price.
+Import Auto Clinic - Service You Can Trust at a Fair Price.